 The following seven archetypes, and their names, reflect my decade-long research into mythology and archetypal psychology.
 I’ve lectured on the connection between archetype and culture all over the world and my work explores the pre-patriarchal, pre-Hellenic origins of contemporary archetypes in order to distill much more authentic, holistic models of feminine power.

 Archetypes form the basis of all unlearned, instinctive patterns of behavior.
 These powerful universal symbols exist in what pioneering psychologist Carl Jung referred to as the “collective unconscious”.
 A reservoir of human experience, the collective unconscious looms over the individual psyche like a shadow, quietly influencing our actions and reactions.

-These 7 basic feminine archetypes are the foundation for my unique seduction theory.
-To better understand the 13 seductive archetypes, I implore you to read about the 7 feminine archetypes on which my system is based.
+These 7 basic feminine archetypes are also the foundation for my unique captivation theory.
+To better understand the 13 seduction archetypes, I recommend you read about the 7 feminine archetypes on which my system is based.

 In Myth: Aphrodite, Venus, Ochun, The Sirens, Inanna, Qondita, Astarte, Hathor, Mami Wati, Erzuli, Xochiquetzal, Venus of Willendorf

-Strengths: Naturally seductive, incites arousal and passion in others, creative
+Strengths: Naturally magnetic, incites arousal and passion in others, creative, independent, pleasure-oriented